rwth-iat/openAAS_workshop/README.md

 # Getting Started
 ## Setting up the Server
-The AAS are hosted by the [ACPLT/RTE](https://github.com/acplt/rte).
+Within this demo, it is assumed that the AAS are stored in a organization-bound repository which implements an OPC UA interface to interact with the AAS.
+In this example, the repository server is implemented with [ACPLT/RTE](https://github.com/acplt/rte).
 Compile it as described and add in the ov_server.conf following line at the end:
 ```sh
 LIBRARY openaas
 ```